Skip to main content

 Even if you don't step foot in a kitchen but use knives for other things like work or outdoor survival, you need to keep them sharp.
 The bottom line is dull knives are dangerous.
 That's because you have a greater chance of misusing a dull knife and injuring yourself while sawing away at whatever you might be trying to cut, slice, or whittle.
 While proper handling is crucial, a razor-sharp blade should do the job in one stroke.

-The art of knife sharpening can be intimidating and definitely takes some practice to perfect.
+The art of knife blade sharpening can be intimidating and definitely takes some practice to perfect.
 However, learning to sharpen yourself is the prudent choice, instead of running out and buying a new knife every time it gets dull.
 You can also avoid the process altogether by paying a professional bladesmith to sharpen your knives.
 There are knife companies that offer this service, and if you can't seem to get knife sharpening down, there's no shame in going this route.

-Slicing zucchini with a knife.
+Slicing zucchini with a knife

 How often do you need to sharpen a knife?

 Perhaps the first time you used a new knife was shortly after gifts started trickling in from a wedding registry or you outfitted the kitchen of your first adult home.
 It’s probably difficult to recall how supremely sharp and precise your knives were at their initial unfurling, because even after just a few weeks of use, a new knife will become dull.
-Depending on the quality of your knives, how often you use them, and how well you care for them and store them, kitchen knives usually need to be sharpened every few months.
-Plan to sharpen your knives two to four times per year but hone them more frequently.

 An array of knives stuck to a magnet in the kitchen